HCS Score

 This is the question most people ask when they see the verdict.

-Yes — USDT has undeniable utility.
-Payments, remittances, liquidity management, cross-border transfers, digital settlement.
-These are real and valuable functions.
+Yes, USDT has undeniable utility.
+Payments, remittances, liquidity management, cross-border transfers, and digital settlement are real and valuable functions.
 Tether is deeply integrated into the entire cryptocurrency ecosystem and used by traders, exchanges, institutions, and payment services worldwide.

 The reserve structure is the foundation of what USDT is.
 You cannot separate the usefulness of USDT from the interest-linked system that makes it function.
 They are the same thing.

-If you currently use USDT or are considering stablecoins, ask yourself:
+If you currently use USDT or are considering stablecoins, ask yourself honestly.

 Muslim investors who need a stablecoin for transfers or liquidity management should look for alternatives built on Sharia-compliant reserve structures.
 Not all stablecoins are backed the same way.
 The backing model is the most important factor when evaluating any stablecoin from an Islamic perspective.